Quantum Strategies for Rendezvous and Domination Tasks on Graphs with Mobile Agents: Properties of Symmetric Deterministic Strategies for Distributed Tasks

-\begin{lemma} Deterministic strategies for the domination task are at least as good as non-deterministic strategies. \end{lemma} \begin{proof} A set of strategies that provides success probability at least as high as $K(\{S_j\}_{j \in \{1,...,r\}})$ can be obtained by replacing the strategy of the first agent with the following deterministic strategy.
+\begin{lemma} Deterministic strategies for the domination task are at least as good as non-deterministic strategies. \end{lemma} \begin{proof} Let's consider $K(\{S_j\}_{j \in \{1,...,r\}})$ the score, i.e. the average number of dominated points, of a given strategy $\{S_j\}_{j \in \{1,...,r\}}$.
+A set of strategies that provides score at least as high as $K(\{S_j\}_{j \in \{1,...,r\}})$ can be obtained by replacing the strategy of the first agent with the following deterministic strategy.

 Knowing the strategies $\{S_j\}_{j \in \{2,...,r\}})$, for any fixed input $x\in N$ for the $1$-th agent the best move would be to go to the accessible node which would provide the highest increment in the score, knowing what is the probability that any node is going to be dominated by any of the other agents.
 Assigning this deterministic strategy to the first agent the score is greater or equal to the case in which they were using any other strategy.